swaranga/dloom/README.md

 - **Operating System**: Link files only on specific OS
 - **Linux Distribution**: Link files only on specific distros
-- **Executable Presence**: Link files only if certain executables exist
+- **Executable Presence**: Link files only if certain executables exist (for instance use a different waybar config file for hyprland vs sway)
 - **Executable Version**: Link files only if executables meet version requirements

 ## Project Structure